 Grants and bursaries, provided by the Trust, enable those who cannot afford to pay the full fees, to benefit from an ArtsEd education.
 Students are also able to apply for the Dance and Drama Award (DaDA) scheme which is provided by the Education and Skills Funding Agency.
 This allows the most talented students from a broad range of backgrounds to benefit from the training which ArtsEd offers.

 The school encourages the local community to hire the Andrew Lloyd Webber Foundation theatre and other spaces for their own activities.

-In addition to the above, ArtsEd have hosted or attended the below events:
+In addition to the above, ArtsEd undertook the following activities: